apache/axis-axis2-java-core/modules/samples/security/basic/README.txt

 01.)
 Rampart Engaged and no configuration
 02.)
 UsernameToken authentication
 03.)
-UsernameToken authentication with plain text password 04.)
+UsernameToken authentication with a plain text password 04.)
 Message integrity and non-repudiation with signature 05.)
 Encryption
 06.)
 Sign and encrypt a messages